 MUSE Workshops

-- Workshops with guests at Medical Museion
+- Workshops with guests

-- Discussions of a book, article or external project
+- Discussions of a book or article

 - … or something else to keep us inspired and on our toes